 At the end of the play the audience exploded in applause, that seemed to never stop.

-When I came back from my one-year stint as an English teacher in Paris, Regina was married and she had left Mamaroneck High School.
+When I came back from my one-year stint as an English teacher in Paris Université du Sudà Orsay, Regina was married and she had left Mamaroneck High School.
 I missed her.

 Another unforgettable theater event took place in the fall of 1971.
-Le Tréteau de Paris, a famous French touring theater group was going to put on a play, Caligula by Albert Camus, at the auditorium of Mamaroneck High School.
+Le Tréteau de Paris, the famous French touring theater group was going to put on a play, ‘Caligula’ by Albert Camus at the auditorium of Mamaroneck High School.
 This was the first time I had seen a play by another theater group performed on our stage.

-It got to be a most unusual and fascinating theater performance, unique in its kind.
-Due to a strike by the traffic controllers at O’Hare Airport, the group nearly missed getting from Chicago, where they had last performed, to New York.
+It got to be a most unusual and fascinating theater performance, not to say unique.
+Due to a strike by the traffic controllers at O’Hare Airport, the group nearly missed leaving Chicago in time to get to New York for a performance at our high school auditorium.
+Chicago was where they had last performed.
 However, the actors miraculously managed to get on a flight to an airport close to Mamaroneck, but all the props and costumes were left behind.
 That did not deter them, at least not for long.
 From the stage, before the beginning of the play, as we had been sitting there for quite a while eagerly waiting to find out if there was going to be a performance or not, they announced to us, the audience, what the situation was and asked us to bear with them since they would have to perform the play without props.

 It was simply amazing.
 The actors were so skillful that you almost forgot that they were not really holding the imagined props in their hands.
 An unforgettable performance, and for more than one reason.